jskelly8/simple-website/README.md

 # simple-website

 ## Description
-Simple-Website is a basic web application showcasing the integration of a React frontend with a Django backend.
-The application is designed to demonstrate the deployment of a full-stack application on AWS, utilizing various AWS services for hosting, storage, and distribution.
+This project is a simple, cat-themed website that displays a random cat image and a random cat fact.
+The website is built using React.js for the frontend and Django (with 2 api endpoints) for the backend.
+The frontend is deployed on AWS S3, and the backend is deployed on AWS EC2.
+The site adapts to different screen sizes, ensuring a user-friendly experience on both desktop and mobile devices.

+- Displays a random cat image.
+- Displays a random cat fact.
+- Refresh button to fetch new cat image and fact.
+- Responsive design that adapts to different screen sizes.

 ## Table of Contents